 While Starfox isn’t currently a major part of the MCU, there’s every chance he will become so over the next few years of movies.
 And he was a good opportunity to look back over the history of the name Star Fox, and how two companies on separate sides of the world ended up with the same one.

-For us in the UK Star Fox on the SNES was, of course, released under the name Star Wing, which isn’t half as good.
-I did wonder whether this was an even more concrete link to Thanos’s bro, but Dylan Cuthbert told Nintendo Life it was down to a similar-sounding German company (and as one of the original developers, he should probably know).
+For use in the UK Star Fox on the SNES was, of course, released under the name Star Wing, which isn’t half as good.

 The only story I know is the ‘StarVox’ one, because it was an interesting problem – which is why I remember it.